 If you’re going on a trip and want to make sure your Switch games will be protected from all the uncertainty traveling has, Younik has the case for you.

-Game Card Case for Nintendo Switch - Younik 32 Slots Game Card Storage Box Include 16pcs Game Card Slots and 16pcs Micro SD Card Holders for Nintendo Switch
+Switch Game Card Case - Younik 32 Slots Game Card Storage Box Include 16pcs Game Card Slots and 16pcs Micro SD Card Holders for NS Switch

 Younik's game card storage box will make sure your Nintendo Switch games stay safe and dry.